siuyin/personal-assistant/README.md

 When I test Assistant's security
 Then I should see Assistant's security upholds the most stringent security standards (example: multi-factor authentication, multi-stage authorisation as appropriate).

+#### Scenario: Duresss lockout
+Given I am an Assistant user
+When Assitant detects I am under duress to instruct Assistant to reveal my personal data Then I should see Assistant invode a duress lockout procedure.

 #### Scenario: Able to categorise data as personal vs business data
 Given I use Assistant in both a personal and a business (example: employee) context
 When I ask to separate personal and business data